RKauf00/AzureStackDevKit/README.md

-# __Deploy Azure Stack on an Azure VM__
+# __Deploy Azure Stack Development Kit on an Azure VM__

 ## __Description__

-Creates a new VM and installs prerequisites to install AzureStack Development kit (ASDK) to run PoC
+Creates a new Azure VM and installs prerequisites to install the AzureStack Development kit (ASDK)

 ## __Intent__